-Section 5-7.
+Section 5-10.
 Historic District Commission.

-The Historic District Commission shall consist of five (5) members who hold no salaried municipal office, serving five-year terms ending January l.
+The Historic District Commission shall consist of five members who hold no salaried municipal office, serving five-year terms ending January 1.
 One member shall be appointed each year.
 Preferably, at least one member of the commission shall be an architect.

 The Historic District Commission may prevent erection, reconstruction, alteration, razing of buildings and other structures in the historic districts, and shall have powers and duties in accordance with the General Statutes and applicable ordinances.
-(5)

-Section 5-8.
+Section 5-11.
 Housing Authority.

-The Housing Authority shall consist of five (5) members serving five-year terms ending October 31.
+The Housing Authority shall consist of five members serving five-year terms ending October 31.
 One member shall be appointed each year.